Mentors4EDU/FBZ/README.md

-# openbazaar-web
+# ForkBazaar
-OpenBazaar 2.0 browser-based client.
+Fork of the OpenBazaar 2.0 browser-based client for GitHub Pages.

 ## Available Scripts